Quantum-Accelerators/quacc/docs/user/settings/settings.md

 !!!
 Tip "When is This Method Ideal?"

     This approach is ideal when you want to change a setting that applies to most or all of your calculations.
+If you wish to have multiple sets of YAML files, you can dynamically change which file to use by setting the `QUACC_CONFIG_FILE` environment variable accordingly.

 ## Using Environment Variables